CEU-Economics-and-Business/ECBS-6001-Advanced-Macroeconomics/class/2022-11-28 Advanced Macro.md

 $$
 resulting in a second-order difference equation for $\pi_{*n}$.
 I can solve for this recursively.

+**Birth and death process**: this one with a fixed birth rate and death rate.

+Steady state PMF is geometrically distributed.
+For convergence, we need $\lambda/\mu<1$.

 ### 4. Start with dynamic programming